neomatrix369/nlp_profiler/developer-guide.md

 ### Contribution steps

+Do these in the sequential order:

-In addition to have read the [Contribution guide](#CONTRIBUTING.md), please also follow the steps in the [Table of Contents](#table-of-content) above.
+- In addition to have read the [Contribution guide](#CONTRIBUTING.md), please also follow the steps in the [Table of Contents](#table-of-content) above.

-Creating a Pull request will also result in these steps to be executed on Windows and Linux instances via the GitHub action(s).
+- Creating a Pull request will also result in these steps to be executed on Windows and Linux instances via the GitHub action(s).

-Any failures on the PR would need to be addressed.
+- Any failures on the PR would need to be addressed.
 More details on specific changes will be addressed at a later time, but the failures in tests or at any othe aspect should more or less indicate the reason for failure.
 If not, please look for past reported issues under [GitHub issues](https://github.com/neomatrix369/nlp_profiler/issues) or report a new one with the specifics of the issue in hand.

+- Check if all the notebooks in the repo reflect your changes, if not please renenerate them and make them part of the pull request.

-Additional to help the process please also feel free to the amend/improve the GitHub actions under [.github/workflows](.github/workflows).
+- Additional to help the process please also feel free to the amend/improve the GitHub actions under [.github/workflows](.github/workflows).

 ---